pdm-project/pdm/docs/docs/usage/project.md

 ## Library or Application

-A library and an application differ in many ways, [here is a good explanation](https://pipenv.pypa.io/en/latest/advanced/#pipfile-vs-setup-py) for them.
+A library and an application differ in many ways.
 In short, a library is a package that is intended to be installed and used by other projects.
-Usually it also needs to be uploaded to PyPI.
-An application, on the other hand, is one that is directly facing end users and may need to be deployed into production.
+In most cases it also needs to be uploaded to PyPI.
+An application, on the other hand, is one that is directly facing end users and may need to be deployed into some production environments.

 In PDM, if you choose to create a library, PDM will add a `name`, `version` field to the `pyproject.toml` file, as well as a `[build-system]` table for the [build backend](../reference/build.md), which is only useful if your project needs to be built and distributed.
 So you need to manually add these fields to `pyproject.toml` if you want to change the project from an application to a library.
 Also, a library project will be installed into the environment when you run `pdm install` or `pdm sync`, unless `--no-self` is specified.